 Personal property coverage refers to the stuff you own, your personal belongings.

-Your household insurance has your back whether your stuff is at home, or anywhere else.
+Your homeowners insurance has your back whether your stuff is at home, or anywhere else.
 If your stuff is damaged by smoke from a wildfire, personal property coverage will likely cover the costs to clean or replace it with something comparable.

 If you think some of your valuables—clothing, furniture, electronics, etc.—is damaged beyond repair, and you want to file a claim to replace it, don’t throw anything away!
 Wait until an adjuster can inspect your stuff, so your policy can actually kick in to replace it.